ESMValGroup/ESMValTool/.github/pull_request_template.md

 ## Description

 <!--
-    Please describe your changes here, especially focusing on why this PR makes ESMValTool better and what problem it solves.
+    Please describe your changes here, especially focusing on why this pull request makes ESMValTool better and what problem it solves.

     Before you start, please read our [contribution guidelines](https://docs.esmvaltool.org/en/latest/community/introduction.html).